 HESI vs TEAS are becoming the two most popular exams for students pursuing nursing-associated programs.
 Despite having the same purpose of assessing medical ability and assisting institutes in screening candidates, these two exams still have certain differences.
-Follow the following article to find out what is the difference between HESI vs TEAS tests.
+Follow the following article to find out what is the difference between TEAS test vs HESI.

 The differences between the content of HESI vs TEAS

-HESI, which stands for “Health Education Systems, Inc,” is a test for nursing, medical, surgical, or other healthcare-related professions.
+HESI stands for “Health Education Systems, Inc,”.
+This is a test for nursing, medical, surgical, or other healthcare-related professions.
 In general, HESI is a test of the ability of candidates who want to apply to professional medical schools.
 Thus, HESI can comprehensively assess medical competence and allow for a chart of progress in the learning process.

 Otherwise, The ATI TEAS, or Test of Essential Academic Skills, was designed to measure a student’s skills in the areas of English and Language Usage, Mathematics, Science, and Reading.
 TEAS offers the College an additional standardized assessment tool to consider applicants’ skill levels for entering the nursing-related education programs.
 The ATI TEAS test is a required test for students applying to nursing, respiratory or occupational therapy schools.
 In general, candidates wishing to take this exam need to fulfill the basic biology education requirements.

 HESI A2 vs TEAS test are currently the two most popular tests for all students in the nursing field.
-The main difference between TEAS and HESI is the content of each test.
+The main difference between HESI exam and TEAS is the content of each test.

 The HESI exam is a combination of 7 sections: